ianlewis/repo-template-ts/README.md

 ### Consistency

-We want the template to work as consistenly as possible by minimizing issues due to conflicting installed package versions.
+We want the template to work as consistently as possible by minimizing issues due to conflicting installed package versions.
 Running commands and tools locally should have the same result between different local development machines and CI.
 Recommended language runtime versions are set via their